Cloudflare Tunnel Setup Guide

 Click Save.

-If you see: "Error: An A, AAAA, or CNAME record with that host already exists"
+The "record already exists" error ("An A, AAAA, or CNAME record with that host already exists") happens in two cases:

 Verify your routes